Centropa’s video projects: an overview for teachers and students

 We encourage participants to submit their entries as a link to YouTube and send it via the submission form on this website.
 If you prefer to send an mp4 file, please send it by www.wetransfer.com to firstname.lastname@example.org

-- The film has to be in Ukrainian with English subtitles.
+- The film should be in Ukrainian, Romanian and Russian with English subtitles.

 - The film needs to be made, and told, entirely by students, not by teachers or professionals.